-Guided Reading should start in the Foundation Stage.
-The children would be exposed to various texts and understand that books provide information, as well as stories and entertainment.
-Books should be shared with the children on a regular basis (several times a day).
+Guided Reading starts in the Foundation Stage.
+The children are exposed to various texts and understand that books provide information, as well as stories and entertainment.
+Books are shared with the children on a regular basis (several times a day).
 They should be able to listen with increasing attention and join in with rhyming patterns and phrases.
-By the end of Foundation 2 the children should be able to: handle books independently; read from left to right; read short sentences whilst tracking with their fingers; and start to discuss books, which includes making very simple predictions.
+By the end of Foundation 2 the children should be able to: handle books independently, read from left to right, read short sentences whilst tracking with their fingers and start to discuss books; which includes making very simple predictions.